WinBoat: Drive by Client RCE + Sandbox escape.

 Guest → Host Trust Boundary Break #

-The malicious app entry looks like:
+The malicious app entry returned by the compromised guest looks like this:

 [